 District 7870 recognized the Club when the New England Rotary Survey rated the Jaffrey-Rindge Rotary as #1!
 The State of New Hampshire thanked the Club for their community service project of maintaining the "Gateway" to the Monadnock Region in our roadside clean -up efforts.
-Birge moved on and could not remain a member of our Club.
-He was a great ambassador for the University mental in supporting the Quest Proand was instru- Franklin Pierce University President Jamie Birge had been a strong supporter of our Rotary Club.
+Franklin Pierce University President Jamie Birge had been a strong supporter of our Rotary Club.
 The Club decided to thank Dr. Birge by presenting him the Paul Harris Award with Sapphire Pin.
 It was unfortunate for our Club that Dr.